vincentchachere/Active-Directory-Deployment-and-Configuration/README.md

 <br>
 <br>

-Log into Client-1 as the original local admin (labuser) and join it to the domain.
+<ins>While still in Client-1 join it to the domain</ins>:

-*The Client-1 VM will restart hen it joins the domain.*

 - Right-Click: `Start`

 - Select: `System`

+*The Client-1 VM will restart when it joins the domain.*

 <img width="800" alt="isolated" src="https://github.com/user-attachments/assets/9cc81c81-20c3-417f-8f4a-9231cb209170">